-Past land development and transportation practices worked to separate land uses putting homes further from stores, schools, and jobs and design streets to allow connections only by driving and driving farther.
+Past land development and transportation practices worked to separate land uses.
+Homes were located farther from stores, schools, and jobs and streets designed to allow connections only by driving and driving farther.
 This pattern has created places where walking to school is unsafe, daily errands require more driving, streets are disconnected, and homes are more expensive.
-Further, the impact of those places on the environment is a large component of the global climate.
+Further, the impact of those places on the environment is a large component of the global climate crisis.
 The City of Northfield specifically addresses many of these concerns in the 2019 Climate Action Plan (CAP).

-This Comprehensive Plan reunites land use and transportation to help Northfield grow more equitably, sustainably and affordably.
-It also reiterates the City's Climate Action Plan (CAP) policy commitment to 100% carbon-free electricity by 2030 and being a 100% carbon-free community by 2040.
-This Plan incorporates strategies from the CAP to enhance the resilience of the community through cultivating and supporting a resilient population, forward-looking stormwater management and infrastructure planning, 21st century electric grid updates, and supporting local food efforts.
+This comprehensive planning effort reunites land use and transportation to help Northfield grow more equitably, sustainably and affordably.
+It also reiterates the city's Climate Action Plan (CAP) policy commitment to 100% carbon-free electricity by 2030 and being a 100% carbon-free community by 2040.
+This plan incorporates strategies from the CAP to enhance the resilience of the community through cultivating and supporting a resilient population, forward-looking stormwater management and infrastructure planning, 21st century electric grid updates, and supporting local food efforts.